Author's Note: New chapters every Tuesday AND Friday.

 Asuma grinned.
 "Well, first of all, Sakura, you need to practice working together with your new teammates.
 The Iwa chuunin exam is only a month away, and I'd rather Team Asuma not... flunk out."

 "Right.
 Plus, the Hokage specifically requested you for this mission."

 "I'm sure she'll tell you when the time is right."

 That was interesting, though only mildly so.
 Honjo Laboratory was Konoha's most important scientific research facility.
 A number of secretive technologies were developed there, many of them quite dangerous—that was the reason it was based in the Forest of Death, instead of inside Konoha proper.
 But if Tsunade-sensei wants me to see Honjo Laboratory, why can't she give me a tour?
 Sakura could not quite fathom the logic.

 "I wish Tsunade-sensei would give me a real mission," Sakura complained.
-"I haven't been on one since I become her apprentice, you know that?"
+"I haven't been anywhere since I become her apprentice, you know that?"